aerialrave/Project-4-Bulletproof-comics/README.md

 # Project-4-Bulletproof-comics
-Pull list site for a comic book shop
+Pull list site for a comic book shop, the purpose is to allow shop owners to put up

 ## Overview